Skip to main content

 Inclusion Criteria

-• Histologically confirmed HCC, which is unresectable, recurrent and/or metastatic.
+• Histologically confirmed HCC, that is unresectable, recurrent, and/or metastatic.

-• GPC3-positive expression in HCC tumor cells confirmed by immunohistochemistry (IHC).
+• GPC3-positive tumor expression confirmed by immunohistochemistry (IHC).

 • Must have failed, or not tolerated, at least two (2) different anti-HCC systemic agents.